Updated May 2018

-All other information submitted is kept confidential to the taskholders responsible for your event and is not used for any other purpose after the event has finished and the accounts are closed.
+All other booking information submitted is kept confidential to the organisers responsible for your event and is not used for any other purpose after the event has finished and the accounts are closed.

 The ECC website and bookings site, like most others, uses small files called ‘cookies’ to help customise your experience.
 Cookies are stored by the web browser on your computer.
 They allow us to tailor the appearance of some of the pages to suit your needs and to optimise the site’s performance.